Most people assume that dying hair from blonde to brown is easy peasy.

 You can pick a warm brown color if you do prefer that as well.

 I always suggest going to a professional to color your hair, but if you do it at home, I recommend using Madison Reed.

 What filler color should be used when coloring hair?
 Use a filler color 1-2 shades lighter than the brunette shade you want to do.
 For example, if you want a light brown level five, use a level six or seven filler color.

 Words to look for when using a filler color should include red, orange, copper, rose, or gold.
 I did a rose gold because I wanted my brunette shade to have more of a pop to it.

 Use 10 or 20 Developer

-Another important thing you should be thinking is what developer should I use with dark hair?
-When picking a developer (if your color allows you a choice) go with 10 or 20.
+Another important thing you should be thinking about is what developer you should use with dark hair?
+When picking a developer (if your color allows you a choice), go with 10 or 20.

 A 10 developer is going to deposit only, and a 20 developer will lift and deposit.
-If you have any grey hair, you will need to use a 20 developer to cover your grey hair fully.
+So if you have any grey hair, you will need to use a 20 developer to cover your grey hair fully.

-It would be best if developers like 30 or 40 were used only when trying to go ligther.
+It would be best if developers like 30 or 40 were used only when trying to go lighter.